TobyAxel/Hunters-of-Artifacts-V2/README.md

 ## Endpoints

 ### GET
-- /games
-  - Gets all games in database
-- /games/id
+- /games/game_id
-  - Gets game by id which is in form int
+  - Gets games by id, or all games if no id is given
-- /games/id/players
+- /games/game_id/players
   - Gets all players in specified game

 ### POST